Social Contribution Activities (Special topics before 2022)

 Kawamura Memorial DIC Museum of Art

 The Kawamura Memorial DIC Museum of Art, located adjacent to the Central Research Laboratories in Sakura, Chiba Prefecture, was established in 1990 to publicly exhibit works of art collected by DIC Corporation and its affiliates.
 The museum’s extensive collection spans numerous genres, encompassing an oil portrait by Rembrandt, a rarity in Japan, as well as works by impressionists such as Monet and Renoir; modern European artists such as Picasso and Chagall; early modern, modern and postwar Japanese artists; and luminaries of late-20th century American art, including Mark Rothko, Cy Twombly and Frank Stella.
-In addition to a standing exhibit from its permanent collection, the museum stages special exhibitions multiple times a year to promote a deeper understanding of the works in its collection.
+In addition to a standing exhibit from its permanent collection, the museum stages special exhibitions multiple times a year to encourage a deeper understanding of the works in its collection.

 Another appealing aspect of the museum is its location on a lushly forested 10-hectare site alive with seasonal flowers and foliage that has been open to the public since the museum’s establishment.
 A total of 250 cherry trees—10 varieties in total—blossom every spring while in summer wildflowers of all colors bloom profusely.